 The Lexing conference in Paris in June 2015 on Robot Law was very interesting.
 Members from many countries presented on many different aspects of robot law.
 I presented on robot privacy: privacy in a robot’s world.
 There is no doubt that we will soon be living in a robot’s world with many robots doing all sorts of things.
-Watch this trailer to see what the future could be like in Johannesburg, South Africa.
+Watch the trailer at the bottom of this page to see what the future could be like.
 This raises some questions around privacy, especially data privacy.

 Is it lawful for a robot to collect and process personal information?

 Yes.
 Provided the conditions (or principles) for lawful processing are complied with.
 In South Africa, a robot could even collect personal information without someone’s consent.
 The normal principles would apply and the responsible party (or data controller) would for example have to make sure that they:

 - specify their purpose,

 - be open about what the robot is doing,

 - secure the personal information the robot processes, and